Obiohagwu/obiohagwu/_posts/2026-02-28-I Spent $150 on GPUs to Find Out if SSM Hybrids Can Make Music.md

-# I Spent $150 on GPUs to Find Out if SSMs Can Make Music

 Ok, so I don't really have a lab.
 Also no funding(quite the contrary, very broke haha), or research advisor (undergrad), or like any institutional affiliation.
 What I have though, is a runpod account, a soundcloud library full of high-tempo grungy groovy house music, and a question that nobody seemed to have answered yet.

 Namely; Can a hybrid Mamba-Attention model generate music as well as a Transformer?